Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Galaxy Formation Simulations

-Figure~\ref{fig:galaxy-maps} shows the face-on view of our simulated galaxy with our new semi-implicit LES (top row) and explicit LES (bottom panel) models for unresolved turbulence.
+Figure~\ref{fig:galaxy-maps} shows the face-on view of our simulated galaxy with our new SLES (top row) and explicit LES (bottom panel) models for unresolved turbulence.
 Qualitatively, both models produce similar global ISM structures.
 The two noticeable differences in the distribution of subgrid turbulent velocity (second column) are the higher level of turbulence on the outskirts and in the center with the SLES model compared to the explicit LES.
-Our resimulation of the LES run without shear filtering (not shown here) the level of turbulence in the outskirts and the center increases, indicating that this difference is, at least partially, produced by the shear due to differential rotation.
+In our resimulation of the LES run without shear filtering (not shown here), the level of turbulence in the outskirts and the center increases, indicating that this difference is, at least partially, produced by the shear due to differential rotation.
 Despite these differences, both models produce visually similar distributions of locally variable $\epsff$ (third column) and the resulting distribution of young stars ($<100\Myr$; rightmost column).

-The distribution of star formation efficiencies and rates in the two models are similar because the local distribution of total velocity dispersion and gas density---which together define $\avir$ and $\epsff$---are similar.
+The distributions of star formation efficiencies and rates in the two models are similar because the local distributions of total velocity dispersion and gas density---which together define $\avir$ and $\epsff$---are similar.
 This is explicitly shown in Figure~\ref{fig:galaxy-nsigma}.
-In particular, the dotted lines in the plot indicate constant values of viral parameters, from top to bottom, $\avir = 100$, 10, and 1, corresponding to $\epsff \sim 10^{-8}$, 0.01, and 0.23, respectively.
+In particular, the dotted lines in the plot indicate constant values of virial parameters, from top to bottom, $\avir = 100$, 10, and 1, corresponding to $\epsff \sim 10^{-8}$, 0.01, and 0.23, respectively.
 Thus, it is particularly interesting that the distributions of $\stot$ are similar in the dense ($n > 10\cc$) gas because these are the densities at which most of the star formation occurs and where $\st > \cs \sim 1\kms$.